ruicliu/botframework-telephony/CallRecording.md

 - If a recording for a single conversation is paused and resumed again, the recordings are appended in storage.
 - If a recording for a single conversation is stopped and started again, the recordings appear as multiple recording sessions in the storage.

 - We do not recommend using the pattern StartRecording-StopRecording-StartRecording-StopRecording since it creates multiple recording files for a single conversation.
-Instead, we recommend using StartRecording-PauseRecording-ResumeRecording-EndCall to create a single recording file for the converastion.
+Instead, we recommend using StartRecording-PauseRecording-ResumeRecording-EndCall/StopRecording to create a single recording file for the converastion.

 The following is an example of starting call recording at the beginning of the conversation: